WTF is Music Publishing? A Beginners Guide

 Radio Royalties

 Again, to stress the point above, the more people who hear it, the more money is generated.
-BBC Radio 2 has the highest number of listeners for any BBC station in the UK and that’s why you’re getting nearly double for a play by Graham Norton than as you are by Nick Grimshaw.
-Most regional BBC stations are worth between £2 and £5 per play, with BBC Radio London being worth £13 due to it obvious listenership size.
+BBC Radio 2 has the highest number of listeners for any BBC station in the UK and that’s why you’re getting nearly double for a play by Zoe Ball than as you are by Greg James.
+Most regional BBC stations are worth a couple of quid a play, with BBC Radio London being the highest due to its listenership size.

 All these monetary figures fluctuate and are amended every quarter using RAJAR data.
 RAJAR (RAdio Joint Audience Research) release listener figures for all the radio stations in the UK every few months.
-For example, you only used to get about £5 for being played on BBC 6Music, but ever since they threatened to shut that station down and its listenership increased significantly (they recently got their first million+ listener show in Steve Lamacq), the performance royalties of being featured there have notably jumped.
+For example, you only used to get about £5 for being played on BBC 6Music, but ever since they threatened to shut that station down and its listenership increased significantly, the performance royalties of being featured there have notably jumped.

 Within the world of radio, you have two classifications of stations; census and sampled.